- Swimming pool

 Ground Floor Accommodation with open plan living/dining and kitchen, one double bedroom and two twin bedrooms.
 Family bathroom with bath and shower over.
 Separate WC

 Electric central heating, electric oven and hob, fridge, dishwasher, TV, DVD and WiFi adjacent to the indoor pool.
 Electricity inc in rent.
 Bed linen and towels inc in rent.
 Cot and high chair available.
 Off road parking for 2 cars.
-Communal gardens, swimming pools and children’s play area.
+Communal gardens, swimming pool- indoor and outdoor and children's play area, bar and restaurant.
 One well behaved pet welcome.
 Sorry no smoking.
 Note: Facilities on site have seasonal opening times.

 About the location